hiyoneda/cosi-data-challenges-IPMU/examples/batch_scripts/pbs/README.txt

 per node.
 In this case, a single job will run on a single node, using only 1 cpu.
 Generally, this is a waste of CPUs.
-However, many clusters have special paritions that will automatically send jobs of an array to individual CPUs by default, which makes things very convenient.
+However, many clusters have special partitions that will automatically send jobs of an array to individual CPUs by default, which makes things very convenient.
 See the slurm directory for some specific examples.
 This script can also be